Lancers Keep Learning Fund

 Former CLC Student Trustee and now CLC Alumna Alexa Waheed has an important message for you.
 CLC is here for you and we will all make it through this together.

-You will use Canvas as the hub for your online learning this summer.
+You will use Canvas as the hub for your online learning this semester.
 Your instructors will let you know what other technology tools will support your classwork.
 Faculty and staff are here to help you.

 CLC has transitioned to a new Learning Management System (LMS) called Canvas.
 Canvas is robust and easy-to-use and delivers course content online: